 Enjoy your trip to the Grand Canyon on the only Deluxe West Rim bus tour in Las Vegas.

-Featuring views 3,500 feet above the Colorado River, return airplane flight, and a 4.6 mile tour along the Rim!
+Featuring views 3,500 feet above the Colorado River, return airplane flight, and a 3.5 hour self-guided tour along the Rim!

 Get up close and personal with the Grand Canyon’s West Rim in a customized air-conditioned Tour Trekker SUV.